 But, who are we kidding?!
 Anyone who’s ever worked out with Billy Blanks on the flat screen knows that just upper-cutting the air in front of you can engage muscles we didn’t even know we had – and don’t get me started on the sore glutes!

-Long story short, if you’re looking to tone up and get an amazing cardio base, kickboxing will take you there.
+Long story short, if you’re looking to tone up and get an amazing cardio base, kickboxing for beginners will take you there.
 It will also keep you coming back, it’s hard to get bored when your workouts are constantly changing.

 Classes: What to expect; should I take them?

-While you can kickbox at home by yourself or work along with a DVD, a class is definitely worth the time.
+While you can kickbox at home by yourself or work along with a DVD, a kickboxing for beginners class is definitely worth the time.
 There’s absolutely nothing wrong with flying solo, but working out with a group will give you some direction and make you push a little past your comfort zone.

 Many gyms offer kickboxing classes so just check the group fitness schedule at your gym.
 If you want to take your training more seriously, you can find kickboxing-specific gyms or opt for a specific martial arts practice.